ZeroTrustNetworkWWU/FlaskPythonZTA/README.md

 configuration files in the directories of each of the sub-repositories.
 Specifically the `clientAPIConfig.json` file in the `PythonAPI` directory and the `edgeNodeConfig.json` file in the `EdgeNode` directory.
 For more information on how to configure the network, please refer to the README.md files in each of the sub-repositories.

 ## Contributing / Next steps:

+-- Convert the StartServers.bat script to a bash script for Linux development

+-- Improve the Edge nodes to be able to handle multiple backends instead of the current single backend.

+-- Remove the ip of the backend from the edge node and instead use the trust engine to determine the backend to use.

+-- Convert everything to https.
+This will require the flask server be run with a certificate and key file.
+The Admin GUI will also need to be updated to use https.

+-- Improve the GUI role selection in the user tab to be more user friendly.
+Specifically, make a dropdown menu for selecting roles as you must select a valid role for that user.

+-- Add a display for logging in the Admin GUI. visualize the traffic in the network.

+-- Improve the FetchAPI.kt file in the AdminGUI so it sends more trust data to the trust engine.
+Potentially split it up and make it a Kotlin API for connecting to the trust engine (much like the PythonAPI).